Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

 1. Click the [ADD] button in the bottom left corner.
     A new data input line is displayed.

-2. Double-click the field in the *Delivery address country* column and select the applicable country from the drop-down list.
+2. Double-click the field in the *Delivery address country* column and select the desired country from the drop-down list.

     > [Info] The small red triangle in the left upper corner of the field indicates that the marked field has been changed.